 JISPA TO TSO KAR (220kms / 6 – 7 hours)

-Another big day ahead of us but the riding in the morning is easy and spectacular.
+Another big day is ahead of us but the riding in the morning is easy and spectacular.
 After stopping at the police checkpoint, we follow the winding road and cross the Baralacha pass which demands your concentration but rewards you with stunning views.
 We then descend to Bharatpur for a well-deserved chai break and hot lunch.
-After lunch we ride some fantastic roads along the valley floor, past the semi permanent campsites in Sarchu, before leaving the road to take a cross country short cut to our evening destination next to Tso Kar lake.
+After lunch, we ride some fantastic roads along the valley floor, past the semi-permanent campsites in Sarchu, before leaving the road to take a cross country shortcut to our evening destination next to Tso Kar lake.

 TSO KAR TO PANGONG TSO (240kms / 6 – 7 hours)

 After a hearty breakfast, we climb aboard our steeds and head to the second highest motorable road in the world – Taglang La.
 We cruise into Upshi and turn right at Hemis into the narrowest valley of the adventure.
 Riding towards the 134km saline Pangong lake, one is blissfully unaware that 60% is in Chinese controlled area but that it’s claimed by India.
 We snake along the river, past farms on the left, up and over snow-capped mountains before we find our way to our campsite at the lake which is larger than Singapore at 699km2 and is 4250m above sea level.